AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/04-in_practice.rst

 .. note::

-  * Postcondition failure only ever makes sense as an Assertion_Error
+  * Postcondition failures only ever make sense as Assertion_Error

     * It's the supplier's fault, not the client's